 Intensive Outpatient Treatment (IOP)

-An intensive outpatient program (IOP) allows your teen to get regular trauma care while living at home.
+An intensive outpatient program (IOP for adolescents) allows your teen to get regular trauma care while living at home.
 They will attend about 9 hours a week, with sessions that fit around school and family life.

 A 2022 study in the European Journal of Psychotraumatology looked at how patients felt about intensive outpatient PTSD treatment.
 People said it was hard work but worth the effort.
 They reported fewer symptoms and new hope for the future.
 They liked the group unity and said physical activity was a key part of staying involved.